NoLtour/Uni-notes/Mechanics structures and materials/Materials/0 Flashcards/Atomic composition.md

 Describe "Interdiffusion"/"Impurity Diffusion"
 #card
-This is diffusion between two adjacent solids where the concentration gradient leads to
+This is diffusion between two solids in a material containing multiple solids, where the solids diffuse along the concentration gradient to create a more consistent solid.
 ![[Pasted image 20220504162438.png]]